COG-UK/docs/oauth-app.md

 * `Client type` set to `confidential`
 * `Grant type` set to `authorization code`

+In almost all cases, you will not need to provide your own `Redirect Uris` callback and should use the one we provide below.

 For Test Majora (MAGENTA)
 * `Redirect Uris` set to `https://covid.majora.ironowl.it/o/callback/`